towry-archived/del/README.md

 **rm** safe replacement tool on Mac OS.

-This tool will move the files into your trash directory instead of deleting it permanent.
+This tool will move the files into your trash directory instead of deleting it permanently.

 ## Install